-There is a high degree of uncertainty about future levels of funding from Local Government.
-However, the Board has determined that this uncertainty is not yet sufficient to provide an indication that the activities of the Board might be impaired as a result of a need to reduce levels of service provision.
+• There is a high degree of uncertainty about future levels of funding from Local Government.
+However, the Board has determined that this uncertainty is not yet sufficient to provide an indication that the activities of the Board might be impaired as a result of a need to reduce levels of service provision and as such remains a going concern.